Door Photos of Trulli in Alberobello, Italy

 The Wood Doors

 What was so delightful about this town was some of the homes were turned into shops.
 Even these shops maintained the unique door that was built with the home.
 The colors varied from browns to blues but nothing as bold as red or purple.
 What surprised me was many of the homes had glass inserts in the wood doors.
-This of course presented me with a problem of catching my reflection, but thank goodness I have a graphic program that I could remove my image!
+This of course presented me with the problem of catching my reflection, but thank goodness I have a graphic program that I could remove my image!